AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/README.md

 ## 4. GitHub Requirements (WA Health Department HQIU Practice)

 - **Single source of truth:**
-  All code — including work‑in‑progress — must be stored within the HQIU GitHub organisation on **DEV** or **UAT** branches.
+  All code — including work‑in‑progress — must be stored within the HQIU GitHub organisation on branches.

-- **Daily push:**
+- **Recommended: push frequenc:**
+  Depending on your project, you may want to vary this appraoch.
-  Commit locally during the day, then **push all changes to GitHub by close of business**.
+  However, we would recommend regular commits locally during the day, then pushing changes to github at defined milestones.
+  If youre looking for a recommended frequency, at least once a week (depending on the project).

-- **Local clones only on managed devices:**
+- **Local files / clones :**
-  Local copies for development must be on **WA Health–managed laptops only** and synced regularly.
+  Local copies for development must be on synced regularly.

 - **Repository hygiene:**
   - Delete branches once merged into `main`.
-  - Remove stale or abandoned branches (rule of thumb: *if it’s older than mouldy cheese, it’s gone*).
+  - Remove stale or abandoned branches (rule of thumb: *if it’s older than mouldy cheese, it should be removed*).
   - Use HQIU-standard `.gitignore` files.

 - **No sensitive data in GitHub:**